cpendery/kaldo/README.md

 ## Configure Aliases

-All aliases are stored inside your `~/.kaldorc` file.
+All aliases are stored inside your `~/.kaldorc` toml file.
 Below is an example of how to define shell specific and cross shell aliases.
+The following tables result in custom aliases while no table results in an alias for every shell.

+- `bash`: aliases for the bash shell
+- `zsh`: aliases for the zsh shell
+- `fish`: aliases for the fish shell
+- `powershell`: aliases for Windows Powershell
+- `pwsh`: aliases for Powershell Core

+There are also 2 custom group tables that help reduce duplication across similar shells.

+- `sh`: aliases for `bash`, `zsh`, and `fish`
+- `power`: aliases for `powershell` and `pwsh`

 ```toml
 # .kaldorc